epfl-ada/ada-2022-project-borroworrob/docs/the_adaventure.md

 The R-squared value of 0.008 indicates that the model explains a small portion of the variance in the dependent variable (sentiment score).
 The adjusted R-squared value of 0.007 is similar, and indicates that the model accounts for a small amount of the variance in the dependent variable after accounting for the number of variables in the model.
 The F-statistic and its corresponding p-value of 40.82 and 1.81e-10, respectively, indicate that the model as a whole is statistically significant.
 We can see that the mean of each groups is nearly the same.
 We can infer that the diversity of a movie doesn't influence the the sentiment score based on summaries (small variation. decrease by 0.0145 per unit).

 ---

+## Conclusion

+It is generally agreed upon that the representation of various ethnicities in the movie industry has not been particularly fair.
+Many people from marginalized groups, including people of color, LGBTQ+ individuals, and people with disabilities, have historically been underrepresented and often portrayed in stereotypical or negative ways in films.
+This lack of fair representation can have a significant impact on the way that these groups are perceived and treated in society.
+It can also limit the opportunities available to actors and filmmakers from these groups to tell their own stories and be recognized for their talents.

+There have been some efforts in recent years to improve representation in the movie industry, but there is still a long way to go.
+Many people believe that more needs to be done to promote diversity and inclusion in all aspects of the movie industry, including in the stories that are told, the actors who are cast, and the filmmakers who are given the opportunity to make films.
+Overall, it is important for the movie industry to reflect the diversity of the world in which we live and to give equal opportunities to all people, regardless of their ethnicity or other identities.

 ## About